floragunncom/search-guard-docs/quickstart.md

 # Quickstart

-Two quickly set up a Search Guard secured Elasticsearch cluster, you have two options:
+To quickly set up a Search Guard secured Elasticsearch cluster, you have two options:

 1. Using the Search Guard demo installation scripts
 2. Using the Search Guard bundle